Shanewis

 Shanewis (or The Robin Woman) (1918) is an opera in one act and two scenes by American composer Charles Wakefield Cadman with an English-language libretto by Nelle Richmond Eberhart.
-The opera is based on the 1886 story by American novelist George Washington Cables.
-According to Cadman, he called the work an "American opera."
+Cadman called the work an "American opera."

 They collaborated with Tsianina Redfeather Blackstone, a Cherokee/Creek singer, who contributed elements from her life for the contemporary plot related to Native American issues.
 Blackstone sang the lead role in her opera debut when it was performed in Denver in 1924, and also performed in Los Angeles in 1926.

 Performance history

 The opera, which debuted at the Metropolitan Opera in New York City on March 23, 1918, is the first American opera to have been presented at the Metropolitan Opera for more than a single season.
 Over a two-season span, it was performed eight times.
 The opera was later introduced to Denver in 1924 and the Hollywood Bowl in Los Angeles in 1926.

 At the Denver performance of 1924, the title role was performed by soprano Tsianina Redfeather Blackstone (Creek) in her operatic debut.
 She also sang the lead in Los Angeles.
 Redfeather had earlier been a touring partner of Cadman when he lectured and performed Native American music.

 Redfeather collaborated on the libretto of the opera, although she received no official credit.
 She provided many of the semi-autobiographical plot elements.